HugoBlox/theme-academic-cv/content/en/rules/index.md

     In the same way, any means of transportation which is not human-powered (see point 15) is also forbidden.

 25. At the inception of the fight some time shall be allocated for the teams to fortify their base at will.
     For this purpose it is allowed to use such tools as flowerpots or litter bins.
-It is forbidden to use shovels or similar items.

 26. On top of weapons and shields, players can carry other (human-powered) items, such as snowball-making tools, buckets of snowballs, French fans from the 17th century.
 Such items kill the bearer(s) if they are hit by a rules-complying snowball.